CreativeInquiry/ComfyCV/easytrain-yolo/README.md

 You are strongly advised to create or use a *Python virtual environment*.
 A virtual environment is a local Python installation, just for this one project.
 It keeps `easytrain-yolo` and its machine-learning libraries separate from the rest of your computer.
 This is useful because it can prevent your installation from causing accidental conflicts.

-As of mid-2026, Python 3.10 or 3.11 is recommended for this project.
+As of mid-2026, Python 3.10 or 3.11 is recommended for this project, though 3.14 seems to be working as well.
 The examples below use Python 3.11.

 **Open** the Terminal app and **go** to the `easytrain-yolo` project folder: